The Russia Investigations: Can There Be A Final Answer On 'Collusion'?

 Under this thesis, Trump will tell a falsehood about anything under any circumstances, and the feds will have trapped him into a perjury charge unrelated to Russia or potential obstruction of justice.

-For Dowd, that means Trump must tell Mueller no to an interview, no matter what.
+For Dowd, that means Trump must tell Mueller "no" to an interview, no matter what.
 When Trump didn't agree, Dowd quit, Woodward reports, according to The Washington Post.

 The optics